paljs/prisma-tools/packages/nexus/README.md

 # Features

-- Auto Generate CRUD system from your `schema.prisma` file.
+- Auto generate CRUD system from your `schema.prisma` file.
   - **Every model in `schema.prisma` will have folder contain 3 files**
     - `type.ts` contain `objectType` for this model
     - `queries.ts` contain 3 queries `'findOne' | 'findMany' | 'findCount'`